Bergen-Belsen concentration camp: Memorial

 The area of the former Bergen-Belsen camp fell into neglect after the burning of the buildings and the closure of the nearby displaced persons' camp in the summer of 1950.
 The area reverted to heath; few traces of the camp remained.
 However, as early as May 1945, the British had erected large signs at the former camp site.
 Ex-prisoners began to set up monuments.
 A first wooden memorial was built by Jewish DPs in September 1945, followed by one made in stone, dedicated on the first anniversary of the liberation in 1946.
 On November 2, 1945, a large wooden cross was dedicated as a memorial to the murdered Polish prisoners.
-Also by the end of 1945 the Soviets had built a memorial at the entrance to the POW cemetery.
+In addition, by the end of 1945, the Soviets had built a memorial at the entrance to the POW cemetery.
 A memorial to the Italian POWs followed in 1950, but was removed when the bodies were reinterred in a Hamburg cemetery.

 The British military authorities ordered the construction of a permanent memorial in September 1945 after having been lambasted by the press for the desolate state of the camp.
 In the summer of 1946, a commission presented the design plan, which included the obelisk and memorial walls.
 The memorial was finally inaugurated in a large ceremony in November 1952, with the participation of Germany's president Theodor Heuss, who called on the Germans never to forget what had happened at Belsen.

 For a long time, however, remembering Bergen-Belsen was not a political priority.
 Periods of attention were followed by long phases of official neglect.
 For much of the 1950s, Belsen "was increasingly forgotten as a place of remembrance".
 Only after 1957 did large groups of young people visit the place where Anne Frank had died.
 After anti-Semitic graffiti was scrawled on the Cologne synagogue over Christmas 1959, German chancellor Konrad Adenauer followed a suggestion by Nahum Goldmann, president of the World Jewish Congress, and visited the site of a former concentration camp for the first time.
 In a speech at the Bergen-Belsen memorial, Adenauer assured the Jews still living in Germany that they would have the same respect and security as everyone else.
 Afterwards, the German public saw the Belsen memorial as primarily a Jewish place of remembrance.
 Nevertheless, the memorial was redesigned in 1960–61.
 In 1966, a document centre was opened which offered a permanent exhibition on the persecution of the Jews, with a focus on events in the nearby Netherlands – where Anne Frank and her family had been arrested in 1944.
 This was complemented by an overview of the history of the Bergen-Belsen camp.
 This was the first ever permanent exhibit anywhere in Germany on the topic of Nazi crimes.
 However, there was still no scientific personnel at the site, with only a caretaker as permanent staff.
 Memorial events were only organized by the survivors themselves.